auravoid/worker-links/README.md

 To get statistics for your short URLs with Plausible Analytics, define a `PLAUSIBLE_HOST` secret set to the URL of your Plausible instance.
 For example, `https://plausible.io/`.

+## 404 Redirect

+If you want to redirect to a custom 404 page, define a `NOT_FOUND_URL` secret set to the URL of your 404 page.
+For example, `https://erisa.uk/404`.

 ## Security

 This code is relatively simple but still, if you find any security issues that can be exploited publicly, please reach out to me via email: `erisa (at) erisa.uk` with any relevant details.